 Moreover, these events underline the pressing need to adopt holistic tools leveraging emerging technologies that give a complete and up-to-the-minute picture of our supply chains, and the risk that often lies hidden within them.
 Without an accurate and up-to-date understanding of who we are truly reliant on, we cannot even begin to secure those relationships and pursue the much-needed, American-based alternatives.
 In this year of unprecedented threats to our critical supply chain, we fully support the forward-leaning approach on supply chain resilience the administration is taking.

-Interos can play a critical role to both industry and the federal government with its unique supply chain risk management technology.
-Utilizing artificial intelligence and machine learning, Interos maps, monitors, and models millions of supply chain relationships in real time.
-Interos looks forward to partnering with the Administration to better understand the issues that currently plague our supply chains, but also partnering with stakeholders to establish an unprecedented level of security for any future disruptions.
+As the role of government in supply chain management grows, Interos can play a critical role to help both government and industry with its unique supply chain risk management technology.
+Utilizing artificial intelligence and machine learning, Interos maps, monitors, and models millions of supply chain relationships in real-time.
+Interos looks forward to partnering with the administration to better understand the issues that currently plague our supply chains, but also partnering with stakeholders to establish an unprecedented level of security for any future disruptions.

 We now have to move – both the public and private sectors – towards operational resilience.
 Instead of waiting for a disaster to happen and to react, wouldn’t it be nice to know the information ahead of time to be able to preempt and position our organizations so we aren’t disrupted?

-To learn more about how you can better secure you supply chain, click here.
+To learn more about how you can better secure you supply chain, interos.ai.